 Michigan community associations and their attorneys are concerned about potential unintended consequences from Public Act 572, which amended Michigan’s Record Marketable Title Act.
 While it is not entirely clear, many community association attorneys are of the opinion that the language might be interpreted to cause some community associations’ recorded restrictions to expire if they were recorded over 40 years ago and no additional claim of interest is recorded to essentially “renew” the restrictions.

-HB 5611 was recently signed into law, extending the deadline before which associations over 40 years old can record a claim of interest from March 29, 2021 to March 29, 2024.
-It was approved unanimously by the state House of Representatives on 9/10/20 and unanimously approved by the Senate on 12/10/20.
+Subsequently, HB 5611 was signed into law, extending the deadline before which associations over 40 years old can record a claim of interest from March 29, 2021 to March 29, 2024.
+This essentially kicked the can down the road.

-All of the above said, if you were to have entirely new amended and restated documents recorded, you would not have to worry about the above issue at all.
+Unfortunately, the community association industry must still seek clarity on this issue from our legislators.
+We will also seek individually, and perhaps through United Condominium Owners of Michigan, to have this statute clarified.
+But if you were to have entirely new amended and restated documents recorded, you would not have to worry about the above issue at all.
 So, if you’ve been on the fence, this is another good reason to consider restatement.
 Contact us if you would like an estimate.